-Kevin A. Still, 62, is the President and Chief Executive Officer of Co-Alliance, LLP, a partnership of five cooperatives supplying energy, agronomy and animal nutrition, producing swine, and marketing grain in Avon, Indiana.
-He is also Chief Executive Officer and Treasurer of Excel Co-op, Inc., Frontier Co-op, Inc., IMPACT Co-op, Inc., LaPorte County Farm Bureau Cooperative Association and Midland Co-op, Inc., agricultural retail cooperatives.
-Mr. Still is President of Northwind Pork, LLC, a pork producing operation and of Michiana Agra, LLC, an agricultural retail cooperative, and an officer of Alliance Feed, LLC, an agricultural retail cooperative.
-He is also owner and President of Still Farms, LLC, a grain farm in Galesburg, Illinois.
-He is board chair of Local Harvest Food, a food broker, and a director of Wholestone Farms II, LLC, a food company.
-He served as second vice chair of the Board in 2018 and 2019 and on the Board's Executive Committee in 2019.
-Mr. Still became a director in 2002 and served as the Board's second vice chair in 2016 and as chair of the Board's Risk Committee from 2008 through 2017.
+Kevin A. Still, 63, is the President and Chief Executive Officer of Co-Alliance, LLP, a partnership of five cooperatives supplying energy, agronomy and animal nutrition, producing swine, and marketing grain in Avon, Indiana.
+He is also Chief Executive Officer or holds other senior officer positions at multiple agricultural retail cooperatives and companies.
+Mr. Still is President of Northwind Pork, LLC, a pork producing operation and owner and President of Still Farms, LLC, a grain farm in Galesburg, Illinois.
+He is a director and vice chair of Endeavor Ag and Energy LLP, a propane and agronomy company, board chair of Local Harvest Food, a food broker and director of Wholestone Farms II, LLC, a food company.
+He served on the Board's Executive Committee and Risk Committee in 2020.
+Mr. Still became a director in 2002 and served as the Board's second vice chair in 2015 and 2016 and from 2018 through 2020, and served as chair of the Board's Risk Committee from 2008 through 2017.
 His term expires on December 31, 2022.

-Edgar A. Terry, 60, is the owner and President of Terry Farms, Inc., a vegetable and strawberry farming operation in Ventura.
-California.
+Edgar A. Terry, 61, is the owner and President of Terry Farms, Inc., a vegetable and strawberry farming operation in Ventura, California.
 He is an owner and officer of Amigos Fuerza, Inc., a provider of farm labor contracting, and Moonridge Management, Inc., a provider of back office and human resources consulting.
-Mr. Terry is also an owner and limited partner of Ag.
-Center LTD, a real estate company, and an owner and President of Willal, Inc., a sales and marketing company.
-Mr. Terry is an owner and Vice President of Rancho Adobe, Inc. and an owner and partner in Central AP, LLC, and JJE, LLC, farmland real estate businesses.
+Mr. Terry is also an owner and/or officer in multiple farmland real estate entities, and is an owner and President of Willal, Inc., a sales and marketing company.
+Mr. Terry is also an owner and Vice President of Rancho Adobe, Inc. and owner and partner in Central AP, LLC, and JJE, LLC, farmland real estate businesses also in Ventura, California.
+Mr. Terry is an owner and limited partner in Ag.
+Center LTD, a real estate company in Ventura, California.
 He is a senior adjunct professor at California Lutheran University.
 Mr. Terry is a member, former director and past board chair of Farm Credit West, ACA, and serves on the Farm Credit System Audit Committee.
 Mr. Terry is a director of Limoneira Company, a publicly held agribusiness and real estate development company.
-He serves as vice chair of the Ventura County Fairgrounds Foundation, a nonprofit organization in Ventura, California.
+He serves as board chair of the Ventura County Fairgrounds Foundation, a nonprofit organization in Ventura, California.
 He also serves as advisory board chair of the Center for Economic Research and Forecasting.
-He served as chair of the Board's Risk Committee in 2019.
+He served as chair of the Board's Risk Committee in 2020.
 Mr. Terry became a director in 2016 and his term expires on December 31, 2023.

-Brandon J. Wittman, 49, is the Chief Executive Officer and General Manager of Yellowstone Valley Electric Cooperative, Inc., an electric distribution cooperative in Huntley, Montana.
+Brandon J. Wittman, 50, is the Chief Executive Officer and General Manager of Yellowstone Valley Electric Cooperative, Inc., an electric distribution cooperative in Huntley, Montana.
 Mr. Wittman is a director of The Farm Credit Council, a national trade association.
-He is the chair of the manager's group for Montana Electric Cooperatives Association, and serves on the customer advisory committee of Border States Electric, and the manager's advisory committee of Central Montana Electric Power Cooperative.
-He served on the Board's Compensation and Human Resources Committee in 2019.
+He is a director and former chair of the manager's group for Montana Electric Cooperatives Association, and serves on the customer advisory committee of Border States Electric, and the manager's advisory committee of Central Montana Electric Power Cooperative.
+He served on the Board's Compensation and Human Resources Committee in 2020.
 Mr. Wittman became a director in 2018 and his term expires on December 31, 2022.

-In 2019, each member of CoBank, ACB's Board of Directors was compensated for attendance at board meetings and other official activities.
+In 2020, each member of CoBank, ACB's Board of Directors was compensated for attendance at board meetings and other official activities.
 Director compensation ranged from \$110,000 to \$150,000, plus expenses.